EpicCash/exchange-integrations/README.md

 # Exchange Integrations
-Epic Cash Integrations For Exchanges
+Epic Cash Integrations For Exchanges - sample non-production example code to get you started.

 Integration Guide and support files for integrating Epic Cash into your Exchange